 By the end of the third year of enrollment in the graduate program in MSNE, the student must pass an oral qualifying examination.
 The purpose of this examination is to determine whether the student is qualified to conduct independent research at the technical level required for the Ph.D. thesis.
 The student’s grasp of fundamental concepts in his/her field and related fields of interest will be examined.
 A committee consisting of 3 faculty members (advisor, MSNE faculty, and non-MSNE faculty member within the university) will administer the examination.
 The result of this examination will be the principal factor in the department’s decision as to the student’s admission to candidacy for the Ph.D. program.
-Should the student fail in this examination, he/she may be allowed to repeat it once only with the recommendation of the examining committee.
+Should students fail in this examination, they may be allowed to repeat it once only with the recommendation of the examining committee.

 Petition for PhD Candidacy

 Achieving candidacy for the Ph.D. implies that a graduate student has: